Governing Board of the American Institute of Physics

 - Need of better publicity at Society meetings.

 VIII.
 Report of Editors of Institute Journals.

 Mr. Barton reported for Mr. Harnwell that the question of cooperation with a national instruments society in relation to the RSI might soon come up; that numerous local organizations interested in plant control instruments, rather than in scientific instruments, seem on the point of coalescing into a national organization.
 Mr. Harnwell had also raised the question of whether editorials by the editor should be published without previous sanction by the Board.

 Journal of Applied Physics.

 Mr. Hutchisson reported more good papers, by half, than this journal can publish with the restricted paper supply.

-Mr. Mayer claimed that this journal had shown an “indecent” profit this year, that there were hardly enough papers on hand to fill out the 1944 issues but the diversion of a number of articles on high polymers, as presented at meeting of the High Polymer Division of the A.P.S. , had helped in 1945.
+Mr. Mayer claimed that this journal had shown an “indecent” profit this year, that there were hardly enough papers on hand to fill out the 1944 issues but that the diversion of a number of articles on high polymers, as presented at meetings of the High Polymer Division of the A.P.S., had helped in 1945.